sdeng99/sigmaAntlr/README.md

 ## Installation
 ==========================

-Install homebrew (if not already and install wget from homebrew)
+If on a Mac, install homebrew (if wget not already installed from homebrew)
 ```
 brew install wget
 ```